2014 Conference Workshop

 - $50 for a 4-hour Friday-Morning Master Class.
 Choose 1 of 5 offered this year.
 Space is limited.

-- $35 for a 20-minute one-on-one pitch-coaching session with Susan Spann.
-Only 4 appointments left as of July 26.
+- $35 for a 15-minute one-on-one pitch-coaching session with Susan Spann.
+Space is limited.

-- $35 to participate in a 4-hour Friday-morning or Friday-afternoon critique workshop with a small group moderated by an attending agent or editor.
+- $35 to participate in a 4-hour Friday-morning or Friday-afternoon critique workshop with a small group moderated by an attending agent, editor or publisher.
 Space is limited.

-- $15 to audit a 4-hour Friday-morning or Friday-afternoon critique workshop with a small group moderated by an attending agent or editor.
+- $15 to audit a 4-hour Friday-morning or Friday-afternoon critique workshop with a small group moderated by an attending agent, editor or publisher.
 Auditors attend but do not submit pages for critique.
 Space is limited.

 - $40 to add a guest to the Friday-night dinner.
 (Limit: 3 guests)